SNTag/.dotfiles/emacs-26.2/readme.md

 Works on Linux.
 Compatible with emacs 26.1 to 26.3.
+As I am usually using the latest most stable emacs, I'm rarely checking for backwards compatibility.
+Let me know if something breaks.

 While the majority of this system was set up on windows, there are some odd details written with linux in mind.
 Feel free to use or take details from this set up.
 Sources of inspiration are